genepi/imputationserver/docs/pgs/output-files.md

 # Output Files

 The Polygenic Score Calculation Results CSV file provides Polygenic Score (PGS) values for different samples and associated identifiers.
-This documentation outlines the format of the CSV file and provides guidance on interpreting the data.
+Users can leverage this CSV file to analyze and compare Polygenic Score values across different samples.
+The data facilitates the investigation of genetic associations and their impact on specific traits or conditions.

 ## CSV Format